UCL-EO/geog0111/docs/043_Weighted_interpolation.md

-And now we perform the weighted regularisation by convolution.
+We now perform the weighted regularisation by convolution.

 ```python